Thom space: Definition of Thom spectrum

 where we wrote $\gamma^n\to BO(n)$ for the universal vector bundle of rank n.
 The sequence forms a spectrum.
 A theorem of Thom says that $\pi_*(MO)$ is the unoriented cobordism ring; the proof of this theorem relies crucially on Thom’s transversality theorem.
-The lack of transversality prevents from computing cobordism rings of, say, topological manifolds from Thom spectra.
+The lack of transversality requires that alternative methods be found to compute cobordism rings of, say, topological manifolds from Thom spectra.